The System of Bikram Yoga Poses

 Ardha chandrasana with Pada hastasana - Half moon pose with hands to feet pose

-Interlace your fingers make a nice and tight grip, straighten your arms completely
+Interlace your fingers to make a nice and tight grip, and straighten your arms completely

 Stomach in, chin up, chest up, body weight in the heels, sit down more